nvpro-samples/vk_idbuffer_rasterization/README.md

 Typical UI operations:

 - `renderer` change between different techniques to render the part IDs
+- `per-draw parameters` alter the way per-draw parameters are passed and how drawcalls are submitted.
 - `use geometry shader passthrough` affects renderers with the `gs` suffix and makes use of the `GL_NV_geometry_shader_passthrough` if supported
 - `search batch` the number of parts per drawcall to batch in the `search` renderers.
 - `part color weight` slider allows to blend between the individual part colors and the material color